Abul Kalam Azad (politician, born 1947): Early life

 Abul Kalam Azad was born on 5 March 1947, the son of an impoverished farmer, Abdus Salam Mia, of Barakhardia village under Saltha Police Station of Faridpur District.
 After attending a Qawmi madrasa, he was a student at Rajendra College in Faridpur.

 Career

 Social activism

 In the 1980s, Azad became a regular speaker at a major mosque in Dhaka.
 He also led an Islamic charity.
 In 1999, he founded the MACCA, a social charity.
 Reflecting on its activities, he said "We strongly believe that religion and development should work together to help people.
 We believe development work is only sustainable through religion; otherwise sustainable development is impossible".
 As part of his social activism, he involved MACCA in an awareness campaign against AIDS.

 Televangelism

-He anchored a TV show called Apnar Jiggasa (আপনার জিজ্ঞাসা), or Your Questions on athe TV channel in Bangladesh, NTV for several years before the trial.
+He anchored a TV show called Apnar Jiggasa (আপনার জিজ্ঞাসা), or Your Questions in Bangladesh, NTV for several years before the trial.